MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 attempt a connection using QUIC, with a ProtocolNameList of \["h3"\].

-Once the client has constructed a ClientHello, protocol negotiation in that handshake proceeds as specified in {{!ALPN}}, without regard to the SVCB ALPN set.
+Once the client has constructed a ClientHello, protocol negotiation in that handshake proceeds as specified in {{!RFC7301}}, without regard to the SVCB ALPN set.

 With this procedure in place, an attacker who can modify DNS and network